YuriHolubeu/yuriholubeu.github.io/content/_index.md

       text: |-

         <p style="line-height: 1;"><font size="3">
+        For many years I have been studying physics and mathematics using the a philosophy of doing science which I describe <a  href="https://nbviewer.org/github/YuriHolubeu/Notes/blob/main/learning physics.pdf" target="_blank">here</a>.
+In a nutshell, I believe that by structuring the information in digital notes and separating the key methods and properties into a dedicated section, we can achieve a deeper understanding.
+The notes below are an unfinished demo version, which demonstrates how they will look after several years of development.
+Nevertheless, they contain many methods and many problems for practice with solutions.
+        </font></p>

+        <p style="line-height: 1;"><font size="3">
         In this section, there are notes on the most important parts of physics.
+They are in the process of creation.

         </font></p>